dnanexus/dxfuse/README.md

 3. Mounting several projects, not just one.
 A key challenge is that files can be linked from multiple projects.
 This should translate into hard links on a POSIX filesystem.

+4. Present applets/workflows/records/databases as special entities.
+We want them to look visualy different from files/folders with standard bash tools like `ls`.